 An in-depth explanation of the cash compensation function beginning with a thorough understanding and use of Fair Labor Standards Act determining exempt and non-exempt nuances, job evaluation methods, job description writing techniques, survey practices, and wage and salary structure development.
 A work project parallels each step with hands-on practice of the several elements described above with a hypothetical organization.

 A thorough exploration of performance appraisal and improvement plans, development of performance standards and goals, employee motivation techniques, company policies and handbook development, dealing with difficult employees, and investigating employee charges.
-Included are strategies for building trust, responding to criticism and leading effective meetings.
+Also included are strategies for building trust, responding to criticism and leading effective meetings and more.
+At the end, the student should be able to identify aspects of diversity, distinguish between bias, stereotyping and discrimination; techniques that improve interaction and organizational effectiveness.
+Textbook required.

 Please call Judy at 972-238-6069.